dancr13/neustartest/README.md

 1. ![alt text](/readme/images/unitest.jpg)
 1. You will see all results runing

-# Extra
+# Extra - Postman

-If you want to test with postman.
-You can import this [json](https://www.postman.com/collections/721d55588fa26332f0c8). in your postman,
+If you want to test with *Postman*.
+You can import this [json](https://www.postman.com/collections/721d55588fa26332f0c8).

 How to import a collection in postman go [here](https://kb.datamotion.com/?ht_kb=postman-instructions-for-exporting-and-importing).